PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 ##### Fact vs. Theory \
 Unlike other testing frameworks, which use attributes like [Test], xUnit uses [Fact] and [Theory]. \
 *Facts* are tests which use constant data throughout each running, they are inflexible and always test the same thing.
+A fact to test if a \lstinline!HttpClient! can connect to the server is shown is Listing 3.1.

 \begin{lstlisting}[caption=Example of a Fact, label=lst:test, language={[Sharp]C}]
     // A sample Fact Test which ensures a successful connection & authorization to the backend server.